andrewhessler/paint-by-algo/THOUGHTS.md

 Okay, it's basically all following the rules, but following the rules feels like microservices.
 Anyway, moving `End` working, can also remove the `End`.
 Now to remove the default `Wall`s!

+Okay, moved the end to a corner, my A* world wrapping is definitely not working.

+### Next time, debug A*!